-From its inception in 1952 to the present day, ISS can mark itself as a unique and still growing Institution.
-Being both research- and teaching-based, the collected talent and significant contributions its academics have made in the field of development can be at least partially attributed to the multicultural and close-knit community that has marked the Institution’s history.
+From its inception in 1952 to the present day, ISS has been a unique and still growing Institution.
+As a research-led, teaching-based international graduate institute of policy-oriented social science, the collected talent and significant contributions its academics have made in the field of development can be at least partially attributed to the multicultural and close-knit community that has marked the Institution’s history.
 This article provides a brief overview of the rich background from which ISS has emerged into what it is today.

 1950 marked a new post-colonial world and an era of widespread European interest in reconstruction.
-With this goal in mind, the Dutch government set up a committee to explore the idea of a training institute for civil servants that would adopt a policy-oriented, multi-disciplinary approach to the needs of developing countries.
+With this goal in mind, the Dutch government set up a committee to explore the idea of a training institute for civil servants that would adopt a policy-oriented, multi-disciplinary approach to the needs of what were then described as developing countries.
 The committee was in favour, but the task it defined was ill-suited to the faculty structure of Dutch universities.
-In January 1952, a Netherlands Universities Foundation for International Cooperation (NUFFIC) was formed by the Dutch universities, and one of its first tasks was to set up an international Institute of Social Studies – a special post-graduate English-language institution that would bring Dutch knowledge to bear in a distinctive brand of higher education concerned with problems of development.
-The Institute went through a short evolutionary period before 1956 when it emerged as a separate institution under the firm and energetic leadership of Prof. Egbert de Vries.

-The development of this Institute has very much been a function of its environment – of changes on the world stage, in thinking about development and, within The Netherlands, in the need to position itself vis-à-vis ministries and the Dutch universities.
+The development of ISS has very much been a function of its environment – of changes on the world stage, in thinking about development and, within the Netherlands, in the need to position itself vis-à-vis ministries and the Dutch universities.
 Its history can be divided into three general phases, corresponding to the buildings in which it was housed.
-Buildings typify and shape the nature of an institution just as much as they are shaped by it, and the ISS has had three different homes; the Paleis Noordeinde (located in the centre of The Hague), the former Hotel Wittebrug (about half-way to the nearby fishing and seaside resort of Scheveningen), and the former Post and Telecom (PTT) building in Kortenaerkade (its current location and again close to the centre).
+Buildings typify and shape the nature of an institution just as much as they are shaped by it, and ISS has had three different homes;

 In 1951, Queen Juliana generously offered part of the royal Paleis Noordeinde to house the Institute and NUFFIC.
 At the outset, ISS was very much a pioneering venture, finding its way in development studies and the pedagogic needs of its subject matter.